3 Easy Ways to Show Line Numbers in Vim

 Continue reading the guide below to learn to show line numbers in Vim and common errors with possible solutions.

-How to Show Line Numbers in Vim
+How to Show Line Number in Vim

-1. Configuring Vimrc Settings
+1. Configuring Vimrc (Show Line Numbers Permanently)

 If you prefer to have line numbers displayed by default whenever you open Vim, you can configure your Vimrc settings.
 This method ensures line numbers persist across multiple Vim sessions and provides a seamless experience for regular Vim users.
 To enable line numbers permanently, follow these steps: